Jinx889/angularPractice/README.md

 # AngularProject

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2.
+Has working recording capabilities and the start of a connection to firebase storage and database.

 ## Development server